Applications for this award are currently closed

-The Wiley Next Generation Ecologist Award is a new funding initiative aimed directly at supporting Early Career Researchers through a research and professional development grant and Plenary opportunity.
+The Wiley Next Generation Ecologist Award is a funding initiative aimed directly at supporting early-career researchers (ECRs) through a research and professional development grant and Plenary opportunity.

-- A $3000 grant which can be applied to a research project or a professional development opportunity; and
+- A $3,000 grant which can be applied to a research project or a professional development opportunity.

-- a Plenary address at the Society’s annual conference and would include the candidate’s travel, registration and accommodation costs to attend the meeting.
+- A Plenary address at the Society’s annual conference, including the candidate’s travel, registration and accommodation costs to attend the meeting.

-The Plenary would be on the future of ecological research in Australia with an emphasis on the awardee’s area of interest.
-As well as the prestige associated with a Plenary lecture, this will allow an opportunity for an early career researcher to give a longer, more comprehensive presentation on their work and perspectives than currently exists in the standard conference format.
+The Plenary should be on the future of ecological research in Australia with an emphasis on the awardee’s area of interest.
+As well as the prestige associated with a Plenary lecture, this will allow an opportunity for an early-career researcher to give a longer, more comprehensive presentation on their work and perspectives than currently exists in the standard conference format.

-To apply for the Award the candidate must:
+To apply for this award the candidate must:

 - hold a PhD